the-alex-devs/Cisco-IOS-XE-NDM-STIG-Automation/README.md

 After you make your choice, it will begin parsing the configs for STIG compliance.

 ## Support
-Feel free to create issues on this project but the fastest way to contact me would be on Teams: alex.d.dean3.ctr@us.navy.mil or Fusion Chat: @alexdean
+Feel free to create issues on this project!

 ## Roadmap
 Things to be added in the future: